 Does UC approve three- or four-semester long math courses?

-One-year mathematics courses taken over three or four semesters are acceptable to meet the “c” requirement, but credit will be granted for only one year of work.
-All grades earned are averaged in the UC GPA calculation.
-Two-year (or four-semester) math courses should be listed as two separate courses on the school’s “a-g” course list and appropriately categorized as “Yr 1 or 2” and “Yr 2 of 2”.
+One-year mathematics courses taken over three or four semesters are acceptable to meet the “c” requirement, but credit will be granted for only one year of coursework.
+All grades earned are computed into the UC GPA calculation.

 When submitting these courses for "a-g" review and approval, a single submission should completed with "Two Years" selected as the course length.